jakubgedera/aboutMe/_pages/about.md

               <li>Developed bank application in Java and Angular</li>
               <li>Improved loan application process by designing and implementing requirements of client</li>
               <li>Worked in agile team consisting of 8 - 10 people</li>
-              <li>Worked also with customer to solve user issues in production in an efficient, timely manner</li>
+              <li>Worked with customer to solve user issues in production in an efficient, timely manner</li>
               <li>Led and supervised junior colleague</li>
             </ul>
         </td>